hpc-carpentry/hpc-python/_episodes/15-snakemake-python.md

 Fortunately, Snakemake ships with several functions that make working with large numbers of files much easier.
 The two most helpful ones are `glob_wildcards()` and `expand()`.
-Let's start an ipython session to see how they work:
+Let's start an interactive Python session to see how they work:

 ```
-$ ipython3
+$ python3
 ```
 {: .language-bash}
 ```
 Python 3.6.1 (default, Jun 27 2017, 14:35:15)
 Type "copyright", "credits" or "license" for more information.

-IPython 5.3.0 -- An enhanced Interactive Python.
-?         -> Introduction and overview of IPython's features.
-%quickref -> Quick reference.
-help      -> Python's own help system.
-object?   -> Details about 'object', use 'object??' for extra details.
 ```
 {: .output}

-In this example, we will import these Snakemake functions directly in our ipython session.
+In this example, we will import these Snakemake functions directly in our interactive Python session.
-It is not necessary however, to import these functions within your Snakefile - these functions are always imported for you.
+It is not necessary to import these functions within your Snakefile &mdash; these functions are always imported for you.

 ```
 from snakemake.io import expand, glob_wildcards